A MONTHLY READING CIRCLE in Olympia, WA & PORTLAND, OR

-Ár Var Alda (ÁVA) is a reading circle that meets every other week at Northwest Beerwerks in Olympia, Washington state.
+Ár Var Alda (ÁVA) is a reading circle that meets every month in Olympia, WA and Portland, OR.

 "Ár Var Alda"?